Martina Navratilova: Republicans

+Views on transgender people

-Navratilova is critical of allowing transgender women to compete in women's sports.
+Navratilova is a vocal critic of allowing transgender women to compete in women's sports, describing them as "failed male athletes".
 She rejects accusations of transphobia, and says she deplores "a growing tendency among transgender activists to denounce anyone who argues against them and to label them all as 'transphobes.'"
 Following an article on the subject that Navratilova wrote for The Times in February 2019, Athlete Ally, an LGBTQ athlete advocacy group, removed Navratilova from their advisory board, stating her comments "are transphobic [and] based on a false understanding of science and data".

 In March 2019, Navratilova apologized for using the term "cheating" when discussing whether transgender athletes should be allowed to compete in women's sport.
 She also called for "a debate, a conversation that includes everyone and is based, as I have said, not on feeling or emotion but science."

 In an April 2019 article for The Washington Post, she opined that the Equality Act, in its current form, "would make it unlawful to differentiate among girls and women in sports on the basis of sex for any purpose".

 In June 2019, the BBC broadcast "The Trans Women Athlete Dispute with Martina Navratilova", where she interviewed people including trans women athletes and sports researchers, presenting evidence on both sides of the debate of whether trans women have any advantage in elite sports.
-Her closing remarks were "The way I started this journey, I just wanted to see if there are any big surprises, any misconceptions that I had.
+Her closing remarks were: